iovisor/iovisor-ovn/ARCHITECTURE.md

 ## IOVisor-OVN daemon

 Daemon is the running daemon that coordinates all other modules.
-The deamon is a central system that coordinates the deployment of network services based on the contents of the OVN databases.
+The daemon is a central system that coordinates the deployment of network services based on the contents of the OVN databases.

 It is composed of different elements: